Credit: We Animals Media

 Then, on July 30, 2024, LIC sent a cease-and-desist letter to DC butcher shop Harvey’s Market on behalf of LIC’s client, Animal Outlook.
 The letter demanded that Harvey’s Market stop labeling its foie gras as “humanely raised.”
 But Harvey’s Market stated that it has no plans to change anything.

 So, on October 15, 2024, LIC filed a lawsuit against Harvey’s Market in the Superior Court of the District of Columbia, on behalf of Animal Outlook.
-The complaint alleges that this type of misleading advertising violates the District of Columbia Consumer Protection Procedures Act.
-Stay tuned.
+The Animal Outlook v.
+Harvey’s Market complaint alleges that this type of misleading advertising violates the District of Columbia Consumer Protection Procedures Act.